Jump to: Pricing, Why Aprons Fail, Asphalt vs. Concrete, Time to use.

 - If you live in an area where the ground moves or sinks a lot, there is very little you can do to prevent an Apron from failing again.

 How much does a new concrete Apron Repair cost?

-90% of the Concrete Aprons we do are $1600.00. this covers up to 120 square feet of concrete that will be 4 inches thick and tied into your garage floor with re-bar.
+90% of the Concrete Aprons we do are $1800. this covers up to 140 square feet (a typical 3 car garage with a small setback on the smaller door) of concrete that will be 4 inches thick and tied into your garage floor with re-bar.

 If you have a 2 car garage, your driveway width is generally 15-20 feet wide.
 This would mean you could have an Apron 6 – 8 feet deep if you would like.

-If your driveway is wider than 30 feet, your set back is greater than 2 feet or you want the depth of your Apron to match the corners of your sidewalk, you could be looking at a little more than the $1600.00.
-In this case, the cost would increase by $9.00 for each additional square foot.
+If your driveway is wider than 30 feet, your set back is greater than 2 feet or you want the depth of your Apron to match the corners of your sidewalk, you could be looking at around $1800 as the aprons are usually a little larger.
+Think about $10.00 per square foot extra above the 140 square feet for pricing.

 Other than aesthetics, is there another reason to install a bigger Apron?

 Yes.
 It’s very important to be sure any water falling onto the driveway at your Apron is moving away from the garage and foundation.